You are here:

 There is currently no cure for CMV and early detection and prompt treatment is essential to help improve outcomes.

-With Action funding, Professor Vincent Teng of Swansea University is aiming to develop a new device that could be used to identify newborn babies who have been infected.
+With Action funding, Professor Vincent Teng of Swansea University have tested a new low-cost device that could screen newborn babies for CMV at the bedside and provide rapid results.

 The availability of an accurate, easy-to-use screening tool would allow the early detection of CMV in more babies, enabling timely treatment to help limit long-term disability.